-It is important to note that the time frame in Louisiana for filing a civil claim is relatively short.
-If you sustained injuries in a car crash, you have one year to file a personal-injury lawsuit and one year to file a property damage lawsuit.
-The court will typically consider the accident date as the start date for this time limit.
+It is important to note that the time frame for filing a civil claim in Louisiana is relatively short.
+If you suffered injuries in a car crash, you likely have only up to one year to file the paperwork and begin a personal injury lawsuit.
+The court typically considers the accident date as the start date for this time limit.

 For a free legal consultation, call 800-537-8185